MicrosoftDocs/ai-builder/ai-builder-docs/business-card-reader-component-model-driven.md

 [!INCLUDE [cc-data-platform-banner](includes/cc-data-platform-banner.md)]

 Use the AI Builder business card reader component to detect business cards and extract their information.
 You can take photos directly in the component or load images that you've taken.
-Data is extracted and identified<!--Edit okay?--> by using the properties listed below.
+Data is extracted and identified by using the properties listed below.

 For information about model-driven apps, see [What are model-driven apps in Power Apps?](/powerapps/maker/model-driven-apps/model-driven-app-overview)